-Schizophrenia linked to abnormal brain wavesOctober 16th, 2013 in Neuroscience /
+Schizophrenia linked to abnormal brain wavesOctober 16, 2013 by Anne Trafton in Medicine & Health / Neuroscience

 Schizophrenia patients usually suffer from a breakdown of organized thought, often accompanied by delusions or hallucinations.
 For the first time, MIT neuroscientists have observed the neural activity that appears to produce this disordered thinking.